School District of Philadelphia: 2013 hunger strike

 In June 2013, the school district cut over three thousand employees.
 Two thousand and two of them were aides that ensured the safety of the students during the school day.
 This budget cut angered parents, students, and employees.
 Governor Corbett had until the end of the month to approve the budget, so many took to protesting outside his office.
 UNITE HERE, the union which represented the laid off workers, helped organize a hunger strike.
 On June 17, two parents and two cafeteria workers began a hunger strike and the protest was named "Fast for Safe Schools".
 The protesters received a lot of support from the community as well as politicians.
 On June 28 fifteen politicians fasted for twenty-four hours to show their support.
 On the same day members of the community delivered a petition with more than one thousand signatures to Governor Corbett.
 Governor Corbett did finally add $140 million to the budget even though it was less than what was requested by the community.
 The community celebrated this victory that they achieved through nonviolent protest.
 However, by the time school was starting in August, the safety staff had not been hired back.
 On August 14, over one hundred community members resumed the hunger strike for a twenty four-hour period.
 As a result, most of the staff was rehired.

+2025 Investigation by the Committee on Education and Workforce

+On November 24th, Dr. Tony Watlington (supervisor of the SDP) received a notice of investigation of violations of obligation under Title VI and proliferation of antisemitism by the House Education and Workforce Committee.
+In 2024, the school district was found by OCR to have violated Title VI.
+In November, formal complaints by parents and additional investigation showed a proliferation of antisemitic incidents in violation of the OCR injunction that prompted a Federal investigation into the school district.